Unbiased shifts of Brownian motion: Moments of unbiased shifts

+To this end we apply a concentration inequality of Petrov for arbitrary sums of independent random variables; see \cite{Petrov95}, Theorem~2.22.
+It shows that there exists a constant $C>0$ such that, for all $\eps>0$ and $r\geq1$,

-Observe that $\ell^0[0,T_t]=t=\BE\ell^\nu[0,T_t]$, where the second identity is a trivial consequence of the second Ray-Knight theorem (see Theorem 2.3 in Chapter XI of \cite{RevYor99}) and in fact a consequence of general Palm theory.
-Jensen's inequality and again the second Ray-Knight theorem imply that
+Now observe that $\BE_0\ell^\nu[0,T_r]=r$, which is an immediate consequence of the second Ray--Knight theorem (see Theorem~2.3 in Chapter XI of \cite{RevYor99}) but can also be derived from general Palm theory.
+Hence, by Markov's inequality,